 Note that injured workers are permitted to sue the at-fault party in a civil lawsuit in addition to filing a workers comp claim.
 But if the injured worker then wins money in the civil lawsuit, the workers’ comp carrier may have reimbursement rights to recover a portion of those winnings:6

 Example: Paul delivers pizza for a living.
 One evening Jackie crashes into him, and Paul sustains a broken leg.
 Paul files a workers’ comp claim, and he receives $10,000 to pay his medical bills.
-Paul also sues Jackie, who pays him a $20,000 settlement, part of which is meant to go towards his medical bills.
+Paul also brings an injury claim against Jackie, who pays him a $20,000 settlement, part of which is meant to go towards his medical bills.
 Since accident victims are not allowed to receive “double recovery” for the same expenses, the employer’s workers’ comp carrier can try to get its $10,000 back from Paul.

 Note that there are various ways that a workers’ comp carrier can go about recovering money, including joining the lawsuit or filing a lien.
 Injured workers are advised to retain an attorney to protect their interests and ensure that workers’ comp carriers are not taking back any more money than they are legally entitled to.